Digital Detention

 Digital Detention shows how these technologies spread surveillance into communities, homes and workplaces, forming a for-profit, continuous expansion of detention, which guarantees major revenues to one of the world’s largest prison corporations that benefits both from the expansion of detention facilities and from their so-called alternatives.
 This public/private partnership imposes a significant financial cost on US taxpayers and a considerable human toll on migrants, their family members and larger community.
 Digital Detention is created in collaboration with monitored asylum seekers, community activists and lawyers in Austin, Texas, a city which is itself rapidly transformed by the tech industry, with lasting effects on its communities.
 Confinement and migration control are often laboratories for what is to come later for the general population, and the film shows how these extractive for-profit models of surveillance capitalism concern us all.

-Carolina Sánchez Boe, PhD, is an anthropologist and a sociologist.
+Director and Producer – Carolina Sánchez Boe, PhD, is an anthropologist and a sociologist.
 Her academic research centers on the anthropology of confinement, surveillance, deportation, illegalization, and bordering practices in urban spaces, primarily in France and the USA.
-She has contributed to advocacy and policy reports on the rights of prisoners and immigrants, most lately to the American Bar Association 2024 report on electronic monitoring
+She has contributed to advocacy and policy reports on the rights of prisoners and immigrants, most lately to the American Bar Association 2024 report on electronic monitoring.

 If you’re interested in collaborating or screening the film, we’d be happy to hear from you.